 DAY 5 Driving in Montenegro – Budva & Sveti Stefan

 Budva has been nicked named “Montenegro Miami” due to it’s beautiful beaches (good for European standard) and the countless bars and night clubs.
 It’s one of the loved places for young people who travel for partying.
 Our hotel receptionist even specially written down a few bars and clubs that we should visit.
+Party rentals created a selection of incredible party buses with all the luxury amenities of a limo, but at affordable prices.

 Budva is one of the oldest cities in this region with around 2500 years of history.
 However, a huge earthquake devastated this city in 1979 and destroyed most of the old town.
 Most of the Budva old town is only rebuilt by 1987.
 Today, the old town kept it’s historical appearances but appears to be a lot newer.
 All the buildings and paths are a lot more orderly compared to all other old towns we have visited when driving in Montenegro.